databrary/www/databrary/input/posts/2016-10-28-Harvard_workshop_eventpost.md

 ## Coding, Sharing, and Reusing Video Data with Databrary

-Databrary is holding a free workshops on video data coding, management, sharing, and reuse for researchers at Harvard, Boston University,and Northeastern Universities.
+Databrary is holding a free workshops on video data coding, management, sharing, and reuse for researchers at Harvard, BU,and Northeastern.

 Lunch and refreshments will be provided.